right-rudder/la-flight/src/content/blog/why-winter-is-the-perfect-time-to-start-flight-training-la-flight-academy.md

 ## Experience LA Flight Academy

 At LA Flight Academy, you’ll train with professional instructors, a modern aircraft fleet, and access to advanced simulators.
-Whether you’re aiming for a career or flying for fun, our programs are designed to help you reach your goals—efficiently and safely.
+Whether you’re aiming for a career or flying for fun, our programs are designed to help you reach your goals, efficiently and safely.

 ---

 ## Take the First Step Today

-Don’t wait for summer skies—**they’re already here** in Southern California.
+Don’t wait for summer skies, **they’re already here** in Southern California.
 Begin your flight training journey this winter and take advantage of LA’s unbeatable flying conditions.

 **[Schedule your Discovery Flight](/discovery-flight)** today and experience why LA Flight Academy is the premier choice for aspiring pilots in Los Angeles.